bacmanni/jellytune/README.md

 Oh, and the whole reason for this all is that I like to buy records and have them locally.
 I don't use streaming services for music :)

 ## Requirements
-JellyTune for Gnome requires at least libadwaita 1.6.
-So everything above Gnome 45 should be fine.
+JellyTune for Gnome requires at least Gnome 45.
 Only Linux is supported, but I have run the app on MacOS.

 ## Packages
 There will only be two ways to get JellyTune.
 Downloading appimage or fetching it through flatpak.

 ## Project
-Project is written in C# and uses following libraries: Gir.Core, SoundFlow and Jellyfin-Api

-JellyTune is separated in two projects.
+Project is written in C#.
+It is separated in two projects:
 JellyTune.Shared - Can be used for shared functionality if there will be similiar player for example KDE.
 JellyTune.Gnome - Gnome UI of JellyTune